10X Genomics – Guide to Getting Started

 A note about these kits: We only maintain a stock of the 3′ Gene Expression kits.
 For any other assay, we will order the kits specifically for your project.
 We ask that you provide a funding string at the time we place the order so that we can eventually bill for the cost of the kits even if your project plans do not end up proceeding.
 While 10X Genomics is usually able to deliver kits a day or two after they are ordered, they do suffer from occasional back-order issues.
 If this happens, we will keep in touch with you to let you know when we receive the kits, so that you are not bringing over samples on a day when we do not have the reagents to process them.

-Single cell 5′ Gene Expression/Immune Profiling – This kit also generates single cell RNA-seq libraries through capture at the 5′ end by capturing the TSO sequence added to this end of the transcripts in a template-switching reverse transcription reaction.
+Single cell 5′ Gene Expression/Immune Profiling – Also known as Universal 5′ Gene Expression.
+This kit also generates single cell RNA-seq libraries through capture at the 5′ end by capturing the TSO sequence added to this end of the transcripts in a template-switching reverse transcription reaction.
 The main reason to choose this kit over the 3′ Gene Expression kit is the immune repertoire profiling add-on module, which allows for the parallel PCR enrichment and library preparation of B cell/T cell receptor V(D)J sequences.
 Currently, 10X Genomics only sells these modules for human and mouse V(D)J amplification.
-Like the 3′ Gene Expression kit, additional add-on modules are available for cell surface protein expression and sample multiplexing.
-A CRISPR/sgRNA screening module compatible with the 5′ Gene Expression kit is coming soon.
+“Feature barcoding” add-on modules are available for cell surface protein expression and CRISPR screening.
+Available in standard singleplex format and the new “On-Chip Multiplexing” format.

 Single nucleus ATAC Sequencing – This kit is used to generate ATAC-seq libraries for measurement of chromatin accessibility at single-nucleus resolution.